 Access to a car is observed to have a considerable impact on travel behaviour.
-Nationally in 2019, people in households travel only around half the milage of people in households with one car, and only a third of the milage of people in households with multiple cars - yet still spend 87% and 77% of the time travelled by those groups.
+Nationally, in 2019, people in households without a car travelled only around half the mileage of people in households with one car, and only a third of the milage of people in households with multiple cars - yet still spend 87% and 77% of the time travelled by those groups.